 I took advice from a lot of great people on how you can have a fulfilling and yet stressless day.
-Thanks to Simon Sinek, Scott Hanselman, Russell Foster, Jeff Hadan, Belle Beth Cooper, and Dwight D. Eisenhower for sharing their experience.
+Thanks to Simon Sinek, Scott Hanselman, Russell Foster, Jeff Hadan, Belle Beth Cooper, Admiral William H. McRaven, and Dwight D. Eisenhower for sharing their experience.
 Of course, I don’t always keep all guardrails but I give my best to remind me what is good for me.

-Even for those that like to sleep in late.
-The sooner we begin the earlier we could go home again.
-When have you gone home from work at 4 pm?
+Even for those that like to sleep in late: The sooner we begin, the earlier we could stop and go home again.
+Have you ever stopped your work at 4 in the afternoon?
 Do you dare?